On Air Now

-A new documentary claims that Anna Magdalena was the real composer of her husband Bach's best-known pieces.
+A professor of music has boldly claimed that Bach's wife, Anna Magdalena, was the real composer of her husband's best-known pieces.

-It is generally accepted that Anna Magdalena assisted her husband in transcribing music scores.
-But Martin Jarvis, a professor of music at Charles Darwin University in Australia, is making the bomb-shell claim that J.S.
-Bach's second wife was far more than just a copyist.
+But in his 2014 documentary, Martin Jarvis, a professor of music at Charles Darwin University in Australia, dropped the bombshell that J.S.
+Bach's second wife was (perhaps) far more than just a scribe.

 Heidi Harralson, a forensic document examiner, backed Jarvis's view, saying she is sure "within a reasonable degree of scientific certainty" that Anna Magdalena was most likely the composer of these works.